Our Vineyard

 Earth

-Bryn Mawr is planted upon rocky volcanic soils, remnants of the Columbia Basalt Flows that inundated the Willamette Valley some 5-17 million years ago.
-Over millennia, these basaltic formations have been sculpted by the elements – rain, wind, and vegetation – yielding a tapestry of distinct and diverse soil series.
-With excellent drainage and rich mineral content, volcanic soil strikes an ideal balance between porosity and moisture retention, enabling vines to establish deep root systems in search of vital nutrients.
+Bryn Mawr is rooted in ancient volcanic soils, remnants of the Columbia Basalt Flows that blanketed the Willamette Valley between 5 and 17 million years ago.
+Over time, these basaltic layers have been weathered by rain, wind, and vegetation into a mosaic of distinct soil series.
+Rich in minerals and offering excellent drainage, these volcanic soils strike an ideal balance between porosity and moisture retention, encouraging deep, nutrient-seeking root systems essential for vine health and fruit complexity.

 Farming